Hey Pet Parents & Pet Lovers,

 Precautions & Safety

-Remember, like humans cats will absorb these products through their skin, and even after a few washes they may still have some on their coat.
+Remember, like humans, cats will absorb these products through their skin, and even after being rinsed they may still have some of the products on their coat.
 If left on your cat’s skin or fur, cats may lick some of the product and may become ill.
 You want to be very, very safe when using non-pet specific products!

 Human Shampoos (Specifically Baby Shampoo)

 You are looking for main allergens when choosing whether or not to bathe your cat in a product.
 At the end of the day, these are all great substitutes for infrequent bathtimes, but if you’re looking for long term use I would highly recommend using cat specific products.